UPDATE 1-EU raises flag over French, Italian, Spanish economies

 "Urgent policy action is needed to halt the rapid build-up of these imbalances and to manage their unwinding," the Commission said.

-It suggested Slovenia should recapitalize and privatize banks and sell off state-owned companies to draw in foreign investment and restrain wages to make exports more attractive.
+It suggested Slovenia should recapitalise and privatise banks and sell-off state-owned firms to draw in foreign investment and restrain wages to make exports more attractive.